François-Xavier Wicht

 Research statement

-I’m a PhD student in the Cryptology and Data Security Group at the University of Bern.
-My research focuses on the privacy aspects of digital currencies.
+I’m a PhD student in the Cryptology and Data Security Group at the University of Bern, working on the privacy and scalability of digital currencies, covering both decentralized cryptocurrencies and centrally managed systems like CBDCs.

 More information is available on my personal page.